-Workaround to create incremental backup to network share
+Workaround to Window Server Backup incremental network share (VHD files)

 Windows Server built in tool Disk Management is able to create VHD/VHDX files, which can be displayed in File Explorer as a local drive.
+In that way, you can let Windows Server backup to network share.
 Then you can use the VHD to perform incremental backups, which is quicker and less disk consuming than full backups.